dirigible-io/dirigible-io.github.io/help/ide_perspective_documents.md

 {{ page.title }} Perspective
 ===

-The Documents perspective is the place where the user manages the application artifacts.
-It enables him/her to upload, overwrite, download, delete and search for artifacts.
+The Documents perspective is the place where the user manages the binary artifacts such as pictures, spreadsheets, PDF files, etc. It enables him/her to upload, overwrite, download, delete and search for artifacts.
 At the moment the Documents perspective consists of only one view, which is also called Documents.